LAION-AI/audio-dataset/README.md

 - You could find us on LAION [Discord Server](https://discord.com/invite/eq3cAMZtCC) CLAP channel (the channel name is clap in lower case).
 - In the CLAP channel, If you have any question about the project, please feel free to talk with Yuchen Hui(@Yuchen Hui#8574), Christoph Schuhmann(@spirit-from-germany#1488), Richard(@rvencu#4120), Romain(@rom1504#5008), Yusong Wu(@Yusong Wu#3047), Ke Chen(@Ke Chen#0709) or Tianyu Zhang(@tianyuzhang#1725).
 Text in parenthesis is Discord id.
 - Moreover, if you need computation resources during contributing, please go into compute-allocation channel of Discord Server and read the **pinned messages** for usage of LAION pods.
 If any problem is encountered, please feel free to ask any question in the channel.
+- **7.14 update**: old LAION pods are not accessible any more, so you have to ask Richard(@rvencu#4120) in CLAP channel for access to **new LAION cluster**.

 ## Project progress